2dvorak/2018s-virus-2dvorak-1/README.md

-# Your Virus Name
+# Elfluenza

 This is a proof-of-concept virus written in class [IS-521](https://github.com/KAIST-IS521/) at KAIST.

 ### Author

-Your Name (Your GitHub ID)
+Seungyeop Lee (2dvorak)

-### FIXME: describe your virus.
+### Elfluenza

-FIXME: currently this virus does not compile!
+An epidemic ELF virus that will destroy the world.